Simple, flexible pricing

 Quantum Tab Icon

-Available with qBraid's Amazon Braket integration, Rigetti’s quantum processors features enhanced readout capabilities that contribute to better overall circuit fidelities.
+Available with qBraid's Amazon Braket integration and Azure Quantum integration, Rigetti’s quantum processors features enhanced readout capabilities that contribute to better overall circuit fidelities.

 +